 Diagnosing Lipedema

-The following two videos are with Dr. Karen Herbst, a specialist in fat disorders at the University if Arizona in Tuscon.
-She is evaluated a patient for the presence of one of the identified fat disorders, namingly Lipedema.
-The videos may be helpful as a preliminary assessment tool, talking points you can use in your conversation with your medical professional in getting a diagnosis.
+The following video is with Dr. Karen Herbst, a specialist in fat disorders at the University if Arizona in Tucson.
+She evaluates a patient for the presence of one of the identified fat disorders, namely Lipedema.
+The video may be helpful as a preliminary assessment tool, talking points you can use in your conversation with your medical professional in getting a diagnosis.

 To your improved health!